sunnypilot/sunnypilot/docs/ford_joint_control_trial.md

 Numerical checks compare the native score with an independent 1,600-tick forward calculation, preserve exact zero-preview/zero-trend behavior, and exercise timing jitter, duplicate timestamps, abrupt reversals, inactivity, touches, and PSCM override/denial through the real sender.
 Production exactly reproduces all 438,519 command/observer updates of the tested 0.10-second replay tapes.
 All 611 focused controller/settings tests pass, as do Ruff, diff checks and the native library's real SConscript build.
 No comma-device timing is claimed.

+### Route 182 communication warnings

+The next drive ran `2fe855920` with preview enabled.
+Its first six quick-log segments contain communication warnings identifying `deviceState`, followed by `managerState`.
+Device-state publication gaps are 5.23, 8.76 and 6.35 seconds.
+The unrelated absent `alertDebug` and `lateralManeuverPlan` topics listed in diagnostic dictionaries are ignored by the health checks.
+The warnings do not identify a PSCM communication failure.
+Quick logs alone do not identify the blocking health-loop operation; full segments were requested.
+The same logs show card/controlsd/selfdrived approaching one CPU core in several sampled intervals.
+These are distinct observations, not proof of a single cause.

+Preview allocation no longer computes the entire ordinary C0/C1 search before computing its forecast search.
+It computes only the ordinary C1-anchored accuracy bound needed by the forecast.
+The skipped ordinary output already belonged to the original candidate grid, so removing it does not remove a candidate.
+All 3,600 deterministic before/after comparisons match commands, score, state, grid count and immediate-error bound exactly.
+All 438,519 updates of the five-route replay still match the released preview candidate.
+Local selection p95 falls from 0.273 to 0.180 ms, with 1.18× aggregate speedup; comma-device scheduling improvement remains unmeasured.

+Existing hardware-loop stage records now enter quick logs when a stage exceeds one second; 100 ms–one-second timings remain in full logs.
+This changes logging severity only, not watchdog thresholds, UI alerts, process scheduling or hardware operations.
+It enables diagnosis without requiring full logs for every subsequent warning.
+The optimization and instrumentation are not a claim that the observed health-process stalls are fixed.
+Validation: 612 controller/settings tests and six hardware timing/alert tests pass.

 ## Select and revert

 In sunnylink → Vehicle → Ford Settings, while offroad: